-- Scroll down and select which columns have the merchant, date and amount – these are required presets which must be assigned.
-If necessary, you can also map the Category and Tag.
+- Scroll down and select which columns map to the merchant, date and amount (as a number without a currency symbol) – these are required presets which must be assigned.

 - Check the preview of your selection under Output Preview.
 If it looks good, you can then select "Add Expenses".

 - NB: For checking accounts, you may need to "Flip Amount Sign" as transactions are often exported as negative amounts.

 You're done!
 The CSV spreadsheet import will now appear under Imported Card Feeds.
 You can view the imported transactions by clicking "View Expenses" under the file feed.
 If you continue to use the same "Default Layout" then you will build on the previous month/upload and have one "feed" for that card.